midnightntwrk/midnight-wallet/README.md

 Another option is to use [Nix](https://nixos.org).
 This project provides a [flake](flake.nix) with a devshell definition.

+Additionally, it is worth installing turborepo as a global npm package (`npm install -g turbo`), for easier access for turbo command.

 Finally, [direnv](https://direnv.net) is optional but strongly recommended.

 ### Internal private registry and credentials